The Sorcerer's Apprentice (TV series)

-The Sorcerer's Apprentice is a children's reality show that originally aired on BBC One with Barney Harwood as host for the first series from 9 to 20 July 2007, it was moved to BBC Two with Ortis Deley as host for series two and three from 25 January to 20 December 2009.
+The Sorcerer's Apprentice is a children's reality show that originally aired on BBC One with Barney Harwood as host for the first series from 9 to 20 July 2007.
+Children were taught magic tricks, which they would then perform for a panel of judges.
+It was moved to BBC Two with Ortis Deley as host for series two and three from 25 January to 20 December 2009.